 Mixing and Mastering

 The other demanding application for treatment is the control room where you’ll do your mixing and mastering.
 This room will usually also require an average or heavier treatment of 20-35% to make sure that the sound you hear is only what is coming from your monitors and not also what is bouncing off the walls.
+Start with the frst reflection points from your monitors on the opposite parallel walls, then the second reflection points on the rear wall.
+Next, add more treatment to first reflection points on the ceiling.
+Then, add more treatment all around your listening area until your listening position passes a “snap/clap” test – snap your fingers and clap your hands, and if you can hear the reverberation, you probably need more treatment.

 A live room is where you record loud instruments like guitar amps, drums, and brass.
 Because those instruments are so loud and the reverb from your room can actually be a benefit in the case of drum overheads and room mics, a live room will have far less treatment.
 It may require up to 10% treatment to tame high-frequency echo or boomy-sounding lows, or you might get lucky and have a very nice-sounding room that needs little to no treatment at all.
 The only way to know is to try it out both ways.